 Lady Macbeth’s soliloquies help characterize the Macbeths

-This scene is the first time we meet Lady Macbeth.
+In Act 1, Scene 5 of Shakespeare’s Macbeth, we meet Lady Macbeth for the first time.
 She is reading a letter from her husband, which informs her of the witches’ prophecy.
 She then launches into two breathtaking soliloquies, one mainly about her husband’s nature (1.5.15-30) and one mainly about her own (1.5.42-58).
 The scene ends with the arrival of Macbeth.

 In her soliloquy on Macbeth’s nature (1.5.15-30), Lady Macbeth demonstrates that she knows her husband well.
-Speaking as if her husband were there, she says: “yet do I fear thy nature;/ It is too full o’ the milk of human kindness.”
+Speaking as if her husband were there, she says: “yet do I fear thy nature; / It is too full o’ the milk of human kindness.”
 (1.5.16-17).
-To her, it is not a good quality in a man to be full of compassion and humanity - it makes him weak.
-Later in the play she builds on this as she continually blames her husband for being cowardly.
+Macbeth’s nature is full of compassion and humanity, but to Lady Macbeth this quality is a weakness.
+Later in the play, she indirectly refers back to this as she continually accuses her husband of being cowardly.

 In her soliloquy, she recognizes that Macbeth is ambitious and desires to be powerful: “thou wouldst be great...